khtrivedi84/RevisionAI/README.md

 **Importance Indicators**: Class Recording Summarizer automatically identifies the importance of each topic for various academic purposes, such as exams, midterms, assignments, or preparing for future lectures.
 This feature assists you in prioritizing your study or preparation efforts based on the significance of each topic.

 **Saves Time and Effort**: By automating the process of summarizing class recordings and extracting crucial information, the application saves you valuable time and effort.
 You can quickly access the most vital details from your lectures, enabling a more focused and efficient approach to studying and review.

-### Upcoming integrations

-**Pinecone Vector Database**: Leveraging Pinecone, a vector database, the application utilizes vector embeddings to store and retrieve class materials, such as slides or reference books.
-This knowledge base enhances the accuracy of summaries and enables more comprehensive question answering capabilities.

-**Retrieval Search and Retrieval Augmentation**: By employing retrieval search techniques, the application can retrieve relevant information from the integrated knowledge base.
-Additionally, retrieval augmentation techniques enhance the summaries by incorporating relevant content from the class materials, resulting in more comprehensive and insightful summaries.

-**Integrated ChatGPT for Question Answering**: The integration of ChatGPT allows the application to handle general question answering tasks.
-Users can interact with the model to ask specific questions related to the class recordings, further enhancing their understanding and knowledge retention.

-**GPT-4 32k Model Integration**: Integrating the powerful GPT-4 32k model enhances the summarization process by providing a larger context window for analysis.
-This enables the model to capture more extensive information and produce more accurate and detailed summaries.

-**LangChain for Text Splitting and Chunk Creatio*n**: By utilizing LangChain, the application can effectively split the text into smaller, manageable chunks.
-This technique enables a more precise analysis of the content, improving the quality of the generated summaries and question answering results.

 ## Getting Started